pip-webui/pip-webui-entry/doc/UsersGuide.md

 ## <a name="post_signup_panel"></a> pip-pos-signup-panel

-**pip-pos-signup-panel** provides the same pos-signup form as **Post-signup** page, but it shows it as a panel, that can be placed on any custom form.
+**pip-post-signup-panel** provides the same pos-signup form as **Post-signup** page, but it shows it as a panel, that can be placed on any custom form.

 ### Usage
 Todo: Add HTML snippet that demonstrates directive with attributes